Period Properties renovations - Hidden issues & how to manage them

 Risk of floor collapse under load.

-High costs for timber replacement.
+High costs for timber replacement and new structural elements

 Solution: